Bangladesh: Who killed Rohingya leader Mohibullah? | DW | 04.10.2021

 Habibullah has remained unreachable since posting the video.
 Meanwhile, ARSA condemned the murder and blamed "transnational border-based criminals" for it in a statement.

-Experts believe Mohibullah's non-violent and democratic approach to solving the Rohingya crisis angered groups which were keen on maintaining armed resistance as an option to solve the crisis.
+Experts believe Mohibullah's nonviolent and democratic approach to solving the Rohingya crisis angered groups that were keen on maintaining armed resistance as an option to solve the crisis.

 "You can’t solve a political problem only militarily.
 That’s why a leader like Mohibullah, who emerged from a civilian community, was important to solving the crisis," Khan told DW.